vlasky/pdf-reader-mcp/README.md

         "-i",
         "--rm",
         "-v",
-        "/path/to/your/project:/app", // IMPORTANT: Replace with your project path "shtse8/pdf-reader-mcp:latest"
+        "/path/to/your/project:/app", // Replace with your project path "shtse8/pdf-reader-mcp:latest"
       ],
       "name": "PDF Reader (Docker)"